otto-de/api-guidelines/dev-context/rest/hypermedia-format.md

 - The coverage of the specification is more comprehensive, e.g. error responses are standardized and allow multiple error messages in one response.
 Pagination is a build in feature.
 - Support for [Compound Documents](https://jsonapi.org/format/#document-compound-documents) to include related resources.
 - Support for [Sparse Fields](https://jsonapi.org/format/#fetching-sparse-fieldsets) to limit the response to specific fields.
-- JSON API has an argueably broader industry support.
+- JSON API has an arguably broader industry support.

 **Cons**